silshack/inls161fall2016/_posts/2016-11-28-reveal-basics.md

 Once you have forked, it would be a good idea to change the name of your repository to, say, "presentation," so that you can easily link to the project page later.
 It will become clear why this is necessary at the end of the assignment.

-Finally, clone it to your containers so that you can work on it.
+Finally, clone it to your workspaces so that you can work on it.

 ## Making sure that you are pushing to gh-pages